 School children and young people have been helping with the design and planning of the improvements to the parks and a range of disability groups have helped the council ensure the completed sites have been designed to give access to people of all abilities.

 A major part of the scheme is the creation of a purpose-built adventure playground at Sycamore Green in Dudley.
-The new playground includes new indoor and outdoor adventure play facilities and is aimed at children aged from eight to 13, but will offer opportunities for all ages.
+The playground includes indoor and outdoor adventure play facilities and is aimed at children aged from eight to 13.